Seventeen: Force of Gravity

 Portia kicked her feet in the air, pedaling.
 "Still grounded.
 Tell Mom it's not fair."

 "Mom, it's not fair," Harold said, obediently, and Sophie sighed from the doorway.

 Colt poked his head around the door, saw Trip, and vanished back down the hall.

 "You could try backing me up every now and then," Sophie said, from the front door.
-There were two dull, heavy thuds, like she'd kicked off her shoes and thrown them.
+There were two dull, heavy thuds, like she'd toed off her shoes and thrown them.